toozej/pebble-darkroom/README.md

 1. Check that vibration is enabled in settings
 2. Remember that you need to manually start each stage with the DOWN button
 3. Verify that the watch hasn't entered power-saving mode
+4. Note that RC paper has 4 stages while Fiber paper has 6 stages - ensure you're expecting the correct number of stages for your paper type

 ### Settings Not Saving